hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 When Execution starts, it will (at the appropriate time in its startup routine) create an instance of Consensus, and `initialize` it with appropriate arguments, which will be defined in detail in further documents.
-Critically, Consensus **does not persist state**.
-Execution is wholly responsible for the management of state.
+Critically, Consensus **does not persist state in the merkle tree**.
+Execution is wholly responsible for the management of the state.
 To start Consensus from a particular moment in time, Execution will need to initialize it with some information such as the judges of the round it wants to start from.
 It is by using this `initialize` method that Execution is able to create a Consensus instance that starts from genesis, or from a particular round.

 Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus instance, and create a new one, and `initialize` it appropriately with information from the starting round, after having downloaded necessary data and